joist-framework/joist/README.md

 # Joist

+NOTE: This branch contains the next available version (2.0.0) and is available under the "canary" tag

 A foundation for libraries and applications.

 When you have to integrate with many different applications, many different framework with many different technologies you need a toolkit to help.